Tax Forms for Expats in Groningen β€” Dutch M-form & Refund Guide

 Frequently Asked Questions

-The average refund for expats who worked in Groningen for part of the year is €300–800.
+The possible refund for expats who worked in Groningen for part of the year depends on documents, tax withheld and the official assessment.
 Expats who changed jobs, had variable income, or qualify for the 30% ruling often receive more.
 Benefitly estimates your refund before filing.

 Yes.
 Benefitly files your belastingaangifte using an official Dutch power of attorney (machtiging), fully recognized by the Belastingdienst.
 You never need DigiD.
 Cost from €89 per year filed.